STAR: A general interactive framework for FDR control under structural constraints: Implementation

-Although the canonical score is effective in many cases as shown in Sections \ref{sec:convex} to \ref{sec:DAG}, it does not exploit covariate information.
+Although the canonical scores are effective in many cases as will be shown in Section \ref{sec:DAG}, they do not fully exploit covariate information, apart from enforcing the constraint.
 For instance, when the hypotheses are arranged spatially, we may expect the non-nulls will concentrate on a few clusters, and/or that the signal strength will be smooth on the underlying space.
-This prior knowledge may neither be reflected directly from the $p$-values nor be explicitly used to strengthen the $p$-values; instead, we can use a model to assist calculating the scores.
+This prior knowledge may neither be reflected directly from the $p$-values nor be explicitly used to strengthen the $p$-values; instead, we can use a working model to assist calculating the scores.
+We emphasize that no matter how misspecified our working model is, the \textFDR~is still controlled.

-Specifically, we can model the $p$-values using some parametric family $f(p; \theta(x))$ for some parameter $\theta(x)$ that depends on the covariate.
-For instance, we can use a Beta-family which uses $\theta(x) = \mu(x)$, and has the density

-in which case $\E (-\log p) = \mu(x)$, which is a measure of evidence of the hypothesis being non-null at location $x$.